Green Business is Good Business

-Many of us are aware of the important water security issues facing California and other parts of the country, and recognize that reducing water use is becoming more important to be a responsible business and good neighbor in the community.
+Many of us are aware of the important water security issues facing California and other parts of the country and recognize that reducing water use is becoming more important to be a responsible business and good neighbor in the community.
 As our world continues to address the pressing issue of water scarcity and security, businesses will be wise to develop efficient practices that mitigate risk against future water regulations and build long-term resiliency within their operations.
-But it’s important to understand the numerous economic benefits of water reduction in restaurants.
-Reducing water use not only directly saves money on the water bill, but it also saves money on the energy used to pump the water, the energy used to heat the water and the costs associated with sending the water off to be treated.
+However, it’s important to understand the numerous economic benefits of water reduction in restaurants.
+Reducing water use not only directly saves money on the water bill, but it also saves money on the energy used to pump the water, the energy used to heat the water, and the costs associated with sending the water off to be treated.
 Like energy use, restaurants need to develop comprehensive water management plans that quantify the company’s total water use and cost, set reduction targets and develop strategies to reduce over time.
-APANA is a cutting-edge water management technology company that uses internet-of-things technology to track and monitor water use in facilities, and provides automated alerts to identify and eliminate water waste.
-Some water efficiency opportunities in restaurants include low-flow nozzles and fixtures, water capture and reuse dishwasher systems, waterless urinals and behavior change.
+APANA is a cutting-edge water management technology company that uses internet-of-things technology to track and monitor water use in facilities and provides automated alerts to identify and eliminate water waste.
+Some water efficiency opportunities in restaurants include low-flow nozzles and fixtures, water capture and reuse dishwasher systems, waterless urinals, and behavior change.

 Manage Your Emissions